mac-comp127-s24-alhashim/project-bryant_luna_liam/README.md

-# Minigames!
+# PLANTS VS. ZOMBIES!
 Team: Bryant, Luna, & Liam\
 Team Name: BryantLunaLiam
 # Project Description!
-Our project consists of minigames that can be played by up to 8 people using a networking platform!\
-The games are similar in style to WarioWare and Kahoot containing simple minigames that people play to rack-up points to decide a winner by the end!\
+Our project consists of a demake (a remake developed on inferior infrastructure) of the popular game Plants Vs. Zombies.
+It will feature the tower defence elements of Plants Vz.
+Zombies, such as planting plants, managning sun production, and eliminating zombies.
 # Why we chose this project!
-We chose this project because we thought it'd be fun to have the entire class involved in play testing the game.
-It was also in our range, coding minigames is simple and intuitive, and Luna's done network applications before.
+We chose this project because we thought it'd be fun to think how the core features of Plants Vs. Zombies would work on Java!
+Also, I think Plants Vs. Zombies isn't far off from the projects we've done for this class in an internal level.
 # Project inspirations!
-The inspiration for this project, as stated before, includes Kahoot and Warioware: quick, short, and fun minigame collections!
+The inspiration for this project, as stated before, is Plants Vs. Zombies!
 # Implementation!
-This project will need an important network/server implementation that players can join in and play at the same time!
-We'll also need a sizeable amoount of minigames.
-I think aiming for around 6-8 minigames, each with variations would work great for this assignment.\
-Luna will work on the networking, and Liam and Bryant will work on the minigames.
+This project would utilize Java's class inheritance; as every plant would derive from the Plant class, and every zombie would derive from the Zombie class.
+We are aiming to complete at least one level with randomized Zombie positions and at least five different plants (Sunflower, Peashooter, Wallnut, Potato Mine, and Cherry Bomb).
+The tasks will be split amongst us.